 If the primary account holder paid the credit card bills late or used a lot of the card's available credit, being removed as an authorized user could actually help your credit score, for example.
 Either way, you can always add points to your score over time by using your own credit accounts responsibly.
 For more tips on how to improve your credit score, you can visit our guide on the subject.

 But requirements vary by credit card company, and not all of them will allow you to add an authorized user with no SSN.
-To give you a better sense of what, exactly, is required to add an authorized user, we looked into some of the most popular issuers’ policies.… read full answer
+To give you a better sense of what is required to add an authorized user, we looked into some of the most popular issuers’ policies.… read full answer

-Chase – Name, Birthday and Address
+Chase – Name, Birthday, Address and Relationship to Primary Cardholder

 Before adding an authorized user, you should also make sure to weigh the benefits and potential drawbacks of doing so.
 On the one hand, it will help the authorized user build credit.
 And if you mess up, the authorized user can have the negative records removed from his or her credit report.
 On the other hand, you’re the one who’s responsible for paying the bill every month.